The Cycles Render Engine

-(This page is based on a project by Marten Reichow, star of the the s5 ICT class in 2012-13)
+(This page is based on a project by Marten Reichow, star of one of my ICT classes in 2012-13)

 Most of the Blender pages in this site assume you will use the Blender Render engine which was the normal way of working until recently.
-However, the Blender Render engine has a huge weakness - it renders images using only direct light - it does not make any attempt to calculate how light bounces off different surfaces.
-There the rendered images are far from correct and can look unnatural.
+However, the Blender Render engine has a huge weakness - it renders images using only direct light - it does not make any attempt to calculate what happens when light bounces off one surface and then another.
+Thus the rendered images are far from correct and can look unnatural.

-Here a comparison between Cycles render (left) and Blender render (right):
+Here a comparison between Blender render (left) and Cycles render (right):

-You can choose the “Diffuse” Button in order to choose other material options.
-You will often use “Glossy” (metal looking), “Diffuse” (normal matte looking), “Emission” (will turn your object into a light source) and “Velvet” (plastic like looking).
+You can click the 'Surface' button in order to choose other material options.
+You will often use “Glossy” (metallic look), “Diffuse” (normal matte look), “Emission” (will turn your object into a light source) and “Velvet” (plastic-like look).
 In “Color” you choose…the color of your surface.
-“Roughness” defines how clear your material is.
-For example: If you choose 0 at Roughness of your Glossy-Material, it will work as a mirror, while a Roughness of 0.2 will make it work as if the mirror is foggy or a metal.
+“Roughness” defines how rough your material is.
+For example, if you choose 0 roughness for your Glossy-Material, it will work as a mirror, while a Roughness of 0.2 will make it work as if the mirror is foggy or a metal.